millianapia/gogogo/README.md

 - @SquidBot :  Mentions your name and when you wrote the message.
 Responds with hello if you have hello in your message.
 - /pär : Responds with a picture with the guy from squidgame and greets you
 - /squid : Responds with a picture of a squid and greets you
+- /crab : Responds with a picture of a crab and greets you

 ## 📚 Libraries used 📚